sunjh22/CNV-simulator/README.md

                             path to a CNV list file in BED format chr | start |
                             end | cn.
-If not passed, it is randomly generated using CNV list parameters below (default: None) -c COVERAGE, --coverage COVERAGE
+If not passed, it is randomly generated using CNV list parameters below (default: None) -A APPEND_LIST, --append_list APPEND_LIST
+                            generate some new CNVs and append them into the user- provided CNV list (default: False)
+    -c COVERAGE, --coverage COVERAGE
                             coverage for reads simulation (default: 1)